Tokyo University of Science founded in 1881,

 The Tokyo Academy of Physics, the forerunner of the Tokyo University of Science, was founded in 1881, and two years later the academy was renamed the Tokyo College of Science.
 In 1988, the name of the educational corporation changed to the Tokyo University of Science.

-Meet the University's President and University Foundation’s Board of Trustees Chairman.
+Meet the University's President and University Foundation’s Chairperson of the Board of Directors.

 TUS is comprised of four campuses, the Kagurazaka campus, the Katsushika campus, the Noda campus, the Oshamambe campus.
 Each campus has a distinct feel and offers a unique experience.